The first step to ecommerce business success is finding your niche specific market.

 - Your competition, low or high

-- Marketing potential
+- Marketing potential customers

 - Understanding your target audience